 - 1. You may get more money with the SSD program.
 Your monthly benefit amount depends on how much you have paid into the Social Security system in the past.
-The more you paid into the system, the higher your benefit will be.
-SSI is a set monthly benefit (in 2005, \$579 per month).
-It does not matter whether you have ever worked or not. - 2.
-If you are eligible, you can get SSD even if you have other income and resources.
+The more you pad into the system, the higher your benefit will be.
+SSI is a set monthly benefit (in 2012, \$698 per month).
+It does not matter whether you have ever worked or not. - If you are eligible, you can get SSD even if you have other income and resources.
 Social Security will not look at your income and resources when determining your SSD benefit.
-SSI benefits are available only if you are disabled (or over 65) AND have limited income and resources.

-- 3. After you are found to be disabled and eligible for SSD, you must wait 5 months before your benefits can begin.
+SSI benefits are available only if you are disabled (or over 65) AND have limited income and resources. - 3.
+After you are found to be disabled and eligible for SSD, you must wait 5 months before your benefits can begin.
 There is no such waiting period for SSI.
-For SSI, your benefits will usually be paid starting with the date you filed your SSI application. - 4.
-The SSD program can also provide benefits to some of your family members.
-The SSI program does not give benefits to family members; only the disabled person can get SSI benefits.
+For SSI, your benefits will usually be paid starting

+- with the date you filed your SSI application. - The SSD program can also provide benefits to some of your family members; only the disabled person can get SSI benefits.